In this guide, I will teach you how to pray the Sign of the Cross in Latin step-by-step.

 - Traditional Catholics Prayers in English and Latin: With additional Devotions for Mass, Litanies, and Psalms

-How do you feel about praying the Sign of the Cross in Latin?
+How do you pray the Sign of the Cross?

 Let me know below in the comment box!